-Applications are now being accepted for the NYCI Specialist Certificate in Youth Health Promotion 2014/2015 run in conjuction with NUI Galway.
+Applications are now open for the NYCI Specialist Certificate in Youth Health Promotion 2015/2016 run in conjunction with NUI Galway.

 Key Benefits of this Qualification